susmit85/ndn-sci-evaluation/README.md

 * Split Data - Instructs the benchmark to shuffle and split the data up into equal parts equal in number to the number of iterations.
 * rounds - The number of iterations to run on the catalog.
 * Max parallel requests - Limits the benchmark to this many requests at any given time.
 (Not including the name discovery)
+* Max parallel autocomplete - Limits the max number of parallel auto complete queries (Set to 0 for unlimited)
 * Log - Output filename
 * Pretty Space - Control the character(s) used for indentation in the json file.
 Usually \t or spaces.
 (Empty for no indentation)
 * Port - Port number of ndn server